See what questions

 Treatment of tremors generally involves diagnosing and treating the underlying disease, disorder or condition that is causing them.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of tremors....more »

 A diagnosis of tremors and its cause may be delayed or missed because the tremors may not be severe or bothersome enough for a person to seek medical care.
 In some conditions, such as Parkinson's disease, tremors progress gradually, potentially delaying a diagnosis.
-In some people with tremors, such as those with focal seizures or alcohol withdrawal, shame or embarrassment may result in a ...more misdiagnosis »
+In some people with tremors, such as those with focal seizures or alcohol withdrawal, shame or ...more misdiagnosis »

 The following medical conditions are some of the possible